school of hi-fi

 Such a response to pink noise in the listening point must be considered almost utopian and very unlikely for any "dinos" system, regardless of price!

-It's quite interesting (or funny) to know that the current price of the speakers-sub system in question could be less than 5.000 NZ dollars.
+It's quite interesting (and funny too) to know that the current price of the speakers-sub system in question could be less than 5.000 NZ dollars.
 If you are curious, you can find a detailed list of the components of my system on the live recording page.

-Given all this, someone has to explain why the majority of audiophiles buy and continue to purchase floorstanders and "dinos".
-If it’s not for showmanship, visual satisfaction, or to adhere to the influence of magazines, the only remaining explanation is that these audiophiles probably weren’t aware of the facts outlined in this article!
+Given all this, someone has to explain why the majority of audiophiles have bought and continue to purchase floorstanders and "dinos".
+If it’s not for showmanship, visual satisfaction, or adhering to the influence of magazines, the only remaining explanation is that these audiophiles probably weren’t aware of the facts outlined in this article!

 For sure, hi-fi magazines and esoteric "gurus" have taken great care to keep the audiophiles in the dark about these things, assuming (but not guaranteeing) they know them!
-One thing is certain: they have NO interest in recommending and promoting high-end sat-sub systems!
+However, one thing is certain: they have NO interest in recommending and promoting hi-end sat-sub systems!

 Now a few words about different typologies of large speakers, with their pros and cons: